 For angel investors interested in applying for the ATC

 - Investment date: Applications may only be filed for investments made within the same calendar year

-- Investor eligibility: Applicants must be natural persons and accredited individuals as defined by the SEC
+- Investor eligibility: Applicants must be accredited individuals as defined by the SEC

 - Maximum credits available: $50,000 per investor per year, representing $150,000 worth of investment

 - Credits allocated on first-come, first-served basis: Investment put in queue once BOTH applications are complete

 Example scenarios of the Angel Tax Credit in action

 - $60,000 investment in qualifying company: Investor receives $20,000 (33%) tax credit vs Hall income tax; If tax liability is less than $20,000, excess carried forward up to 5 years; Investor can receive remaining $30,000 credits for other investments in that same year

 - $60,000 investment in qualifying company (in Tier 4 county): Investor receives $30,000 (50%) tax credit vs Hall income tax; If tax liability is less than $30,000, excess carried forward up to 5 years

 - $200,000 investment made in qualifying company: Investor receives maximum $50,000 tax credit vs Hall income tax